colon cancer risk factors

 Additionally, it is important to know that most colorectal cancer symptoms only appear after this disease spreads.
 These include blood in or dark stools, stomach pain, fatigue or a change in bowel habits.
 This is why routine screenings are so important!

-If you would like to schedule a screening or have any questions about colorectal cancer, our team at Bon Secours is here for you.
+Now that you know about colon cancer risk factors and would like to schedule a screening, our team at Bon Secours is here to help.

-Learn more about colorectal cancer as well as the cancer care services we offer.
+Learn more about colorectal cancer as well as the primary care services we provide.

 Related Posts